vtex-apps/admin-catalog-translations/docs/README.md

 ---

-## Knowing issue
+## Knowing issues

-It's not possible to add content for a specific field if there is no content for that same field in the `X-Vtex-Tenant` (default) binding.
+- It's not possible to add content for a specific field if there is no content for that same field in the `X-Vtex-Tenant` (default) binding.
+- If different fields have the same value (e.g. product name and product description are equals) for the main language, translating one of them will also translate the other one.
+This is due to the behavior of VTEX message center.